ku-sldg/plih/_funs/7-Untyped-Recursion.md

 ff = lambda ie (lambda x (if x then x else x (app ie (x - 1))))
 {% endhighlight %}

-## DeBrujin Numbering

 ## Definitions

 ## Exercises

-1. Many languages (Haskell included) allow both strict and lazy evaluation.
-Define a new language that implements this feature by defining two versions of `App`, - `AppS` and `AppL`.
-Do not worry about a concrete syntax.
-Simply replace `App` in the abstract syntax and define a new `eval` function.
-2. Implement the Z combinator using FBAE with static scoping.
+1. Implement the Z combinator using FBAE with static scoping.
-3. Implement `multiply x y` that works by starting with `0` and adding `x` to it `y` times using the Z combinator.
+2. Implement `multiply x y` that works by starting with `0` and adding `x` to it `y` times using the Z combinator.

 ## Notes